Tim Challies had a link to a New York Times article on how e-readers have yet to match up to regular books. It's a bit lengthy, but quite insightful.

 In my post on Moonwalking with Einstein, I cited Joshua Foer's argument that moving from scrolls to books took away the necessity of being completely familiar with the text.
 It made us lazier readers.
 Yet Lev Grossman (in the NY Times article) contends that moving from scroll to book (codex) was an amazing advancement.

 Yes, yes, yes, that's what I miss about reading "real" books!
-That's why I'll never be able to do intense Bible study on my Kindle.
+That's why I'll never be able to do indepth Bible study on my Kindle.
 It just doesn't allow for it.